 And if YOU love gingerbread, check out:

-So if you are looking for easy and unique holiday baking ideas for an edible gift, an original holiday cookie exchange contribution or cookies for your holiday baking tray, these Nutella Stuffed Gingerbread Yule Log Cookies (without molasses) are an ideal Christmas cookie!
+So if you are looking for easy and unique holiday baking recipes for an edible gift, an original holiday cookie exchange contribution or cookies for your holiday baking tray, these Nutella filled Gingerbread Yule Log Cookies (without molasses) are ideal Christmas cookies!

 Ingredients